Our terms and conditions

 While we hope that you’ll be thrilled with your new Neptune design, if you’re not that’s fine too.

-We have a no-quibbles returns policy, and we’ll happily take back any piece that isn’t bespoke within 28 days of when we delivered it, as long as it’s in its original packaging (unless we took this away for you) and without any signs of use.
+We have a no-quibbles returns policy, and we’ll happily take back most pieces within 28 days of when we delivered it, as long as it’s in its original packaging (unless we took this away for you) and without any signs of use.
 The only exceptions are bespoke and ex-display designs, which we’re not able to take back or refund unless they’re faulty.
-Please also return your pieces in the same country that you purchased them from.
-It’s important to note that we’ll only be able to take back mattresses that are still in their plastic wrapping.